MinaPecheux/Advent-Of-Code/2019/Python/README.md

 4. a test of function with a set of ``assert``s to check that my computation function seem to give an ok result (using the examples provided with the problem)

 5. finally, the main part that solves the problem by running the computation functions on the actual inputs I was given (that depend on the user)

+## Day 1: Fuel Computation

+This first challenge is pretty straight-forward.
+The only notable thing is that Part II strongly indicates you should [recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)) to solve the problem.
+Given that you have a question of the form "compute a value for something, then compute the value for this new thing, and so on..." you want to create recursive function, i.e. a process where your top solution depends on the solution you computed for smaller instances of the problem.

+You therefore call the function from within itself (here ``compute_total_fuel()`` is called inside of ``compute_total_fuel()``).

 ## Day 2: Intcode programming